cloud-native-toolkit/site-developer-guide/docs/reference/tools/tekton.md

  service and RedHat Code Ready Containers.
 To install the necessary components follow the steps below.

-- Install [IBM Garage for Cloud Developer Tools](/admin){: target="_blank"} on your managed OpenShift,CRC or IKS development cluster on the IBM Cloud.
+- Install [Cloud-Native Toolkit CLI](../../learning/dev-setup.md#install-the-cloud-native-toolkit-command-line-interface-cli){: target="_blank"} on your managed OpenShift,CRC or IKS development cluster on the IBM Cloud.
 This will help configure the tools and `secrets` and `configMap` to make working with IBM Cloud so much easier.

 === "OpenShift 4.x"
     ### Install on OpenShift 4.x